yuvrajjagtap48/Node-Practice/src/readme.md

 - Create a custom validate function for gender
 - Improve the DB schema - put all appropiate validations on each field in schema
 - add timetamps to te userSchema
+- DATA Sanitizing - Add API validation for each field
+- Install Validator
+- Explore validator library function and use it for password, email, URL